hiroshimamiya/EPIB607/Syllabus.md

-**Assignments (20%)**: There will be 5 assignments during the term.
+**Assignments (20%)**: There will be 5 or 6 assignments during the term.
  - Assignments must be uploaded to myCourses as a **pdf** before the specified date/time due.
 - Please do not upload assignment in the Microsoft Word Format, or as JPEG or any format other than PDF.
 Assignments uploaded in any format other than a pdf will not be marked.
- - Assignments do not have to be completed in R markdown format.
+ - Assignments do not have to be completed in the R markdown format.
 You can use word application as long as they are legible and converted into a pdf document.
-Late assignments will not be accepted, unless discussed with the instructor well before the due date (see Accomodation below).
+Late assignments will not be accepted, unless discussed with the instructor well before the due date (see Accommodation below).
- - The purpose of the assignments is to make you ready for mid-term and final exams, provide oppotunities to apply lecture materials to a variety of real-world and conceptual problems, to provide feedback on your learning progress, and to identify weakness to be addressed.
+ - The purpose of the assignments is to make you ready for mid-term and final exams, provide opportunities to apply lecture materials to a variety of real-world and conceptual problems, to provide feedback on your learning progress, and to identify weakness to be addressed.
- - While generative AI applications can solve some (but not majority of questions) assignment problems (you need to cite the application in your assignment), the reliance on such application will lead to the challenge in solving exam questions (and thus failur), since access to these applications are not allowed during the exam.
+ - While generative AI applications can solve some (but not majority) assignment problems, the reliance on such application will lead to the challenge in solving exam questions, since access to these applications are not allowed during the exam.

 **Midterm Exam (25%)**.
-There will be a closed book exam, during class time (2 hours) that will take place in room (TBA).
-Please arrive at class on time ready to start your exam.
+There will be a closed book exam during class time (2 hours) that will take place in room (TBA).
+Please arrive at class on time to start your exam.
+A 1-page (A4, lettersize) cheatsheet is allowed, on both sides.
+A calculator is needed.
+The use of computer and smartphone is not allowed.

 **Final Exam (50%)**.
 There will be a closed book 3-hour final exam that will take place during the exam period on room (TBA).
-The final exam will cover material from the whole course and will be graded by the instructor and the TAs.
+The final exam will cover material from the whole course (including contents before the mid-term).
-1-page (A4, lettersize) cheatsheet is allowed, on both sides.
+A 1-page (A4, lettersize) cheatsheet is allowed, on both sides.
 A calculator is needed.
+The use of computer and smartphone is not allowed.

-**Preperation for exams**
+**Preparation for exams**
-All questions will come from materials and examples and key concepts covered in class and assignments.
-Therefore, it is critical to work on assignment questions and lecture materials until you have solid grasp.
+ - All questions will come from examples and key concepts covered in class and assignments.
+Therefore, it is critical to  - work on assignment questions and lecture materials until you have solid grasp.
-There will be a review session before each exam.
+ - There will be a review session before each exam.
-Obtaining sufficient grades to pass the exams requres quantiative reasoning skills that you develop by actively solving assignmnet questions and going throrgh the lecture material.
+ - Obtaining sufficient grades to pass the exams requires quantitative problem solving skills that you develop by actively solving assignment questions and going through the lecture material.
+ - As staed above, AI tools such as ChatGPT and their plugin for statistics provide useful guidance to answer assignment questions, but during exam, you will have no access to such tools.

 ## Accommodations for missed assignments
 If you need to seek accommodation for missing in-course exams and assignments due to medical or non-medical, please discuss the situation with the instructor at least one week before the original assignment due/exam date, with valid and demonstratable reasons.
 Urgent (within one week) request for accommodation, again with valid and demonstratable reasons, will be handled case-by-case.
 You are also encouraged to contact the SAA above when requesting any accommodations.